 Rev 0: Initial version of the document

 Rev 1: Addressed feedback received over rev0, and added/elaborated on three discussion items.
 The doc has two options to be decided by the group.

+Rev 2: Develop draft following the option #b per SP results (#a / #b / abstain: 12 / 37 /36)